(Two Free Sample Chapters)

 "Really glad I found you again.
 I couldn't touch you when you were awake, but you're back, now.”

 "I will always...
-I will do everything in my power to always be here, Fid.
-And I will come for you as soon as I can, but it may be a while."
+I'll do everything in my power to always be here, Fid.
+And I'll come for you as soon as I can, but it may be a while."

 "I can wait.
 I don't have much choice.
 But it really helps knowing you are there, and trying."